dfelinto/blender-manual/manual/interface/controls/nodes/introduction.rst

 -------

-The :doc:`Sidebar </interface/controls/nodes/sidebar>` region contains properties for the current selected node as well as node editor specific settings.
+The :doc:`Sidebar </interface/controls/nodes/sidebar>` region contains properties for the currently selected node as well as node editor-specific settings.

 Navigating